ehavlin/MoneyBreaker/README.md

-# MoneyBreaker
+# Money Breaker
-Money breaker is a clone of Brick Breaker.
-The goal of the game is to waste all of your money by destroying the wads of cash.
+Money Breaker is a clone of Brick Breaker.
+The goal of the game is to waste all of your money by destroying wads of cash.

 Use the left and right arrow keys to control the paddle.